mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Sato:</b> Two years ago, we built a prototype car, the Publica Sports, which could be called the predecessor of this car.
 It used a canopy-type roof where the entire upper part of the body slides back and forth.
 Toyota's request to Kanto Jidosha Co., Ltd. was to make a commercially available sports car that was not too different from the Publica Sports.

 Regarding the problem of air resistance, we conducted wind tunnel tests using both the prototype and the commercially availble car, and the results for the new car were somewhat better.
 We also applied tape strips to the body and observed how the wind flowed over the car while driving.
-As a result of the canopy-style roof, the prototype had rail-like guides along the sides of its body.
+Because of the canopy-style roof, the prototype had rail-like guides along the sides of its body.
 These disturbed the air flow, and since the production car has adopted normal doors, it has actually improved in this area.

 Also, Chief Engineer Hasegawa requested that we make the body surfaces as smooth as possible.
 A streamlined shape, in other words.
 He asked us to avoid any unevenness, so we struggled with the placement of the headlamps and taillamps, in particular.
 We couldn't simply mount them on a vertical surface as usual, so we spent a lot of time before arriving at the current design.

-Also, in terms of the aerodynamic shaping, we found that the shoulders of the bonnet needed to be made a little larger and rounder than on the prototype, so we rounded them further.
+Also, in terms of the aerodynamic shape, we found that the shoulders of the bonnet needed to be made a little larger and rounder than on the prototype, so we rounded them further.
 I think cars with a cross section this round are quite rare.

 In terms of weight reduction, we designed the body so that there was almost no wasted space, with not even 1cm to spare.
 It is unlikely that the front or rear overhangs could possibly be shortened any further.
 In any case, we made the body as close-coupled as we could without encroaching on interior space.
 In fact, the interior space is quite comfortable.